Mikejo5000/vsts-docs-pr/docs/pipelines/targets/azure-sqldb.md

   GO
 ```

-In order to run SQL scripts as part of VSTS pipeline, you will need Azure Powershell scripts to create and remove firewall rules in Azure.
+To run SQL scripts as part of a VSTS pipeline, you will need Azure Powershell scripts to create and remove firewall rules in Azure.
 Without the firewall rules, the VSTS agent cannot communicate with Azure SQL Database.

 The following Powershell script creates firewall rules.
 You can check-in this script as `SetAzureFirewallRule.ps1` into your repository.